asleshaxa/NotifyMate-/README.md

-# Desktop Notifier App in Python
+# 🔔 NotifyMate - Desktop Notifier App in Python

-A desktop notifier is a simple Python application that displays a desktop pop-up message as a notification.
-The user receives a notification whenever a particular app is launched.
+**NotifyMate** is a simple yet fun Python application that shows desktop pop-up notifications 💬.
+You’ll receive reminders or messages whenever the app is triggered — making it your digital bestie for productivity, care, or even love notes! 💖

-## How we can use it?
+---

+## 💡 Where Can You Use It?

+Get creative!
+NotifyMate is super flexible:

-- Daily reminder to take your medication.
+- 💊 Daily medication reminders
-- Ask a question
-- Hourly reminder to drink water.
+- 💧 Hourly water alerts
-- Notify about updates
-- Birthday reminder
+- 🎉 Birthday notifications
-- Gym reminder
-- Promote a limited-time deal
+- 🧘‍♀️ Gym/yoga reminders
+- 🔁 App usage alerts
+- 📢 Limited-time deals
-- Collect feedback
+- 🗳️ Collect user feedback
-- Daily tracker for COVID stats in your country

-and many more, it’s completely up to you how to use this application.
+ - ❓ Ask a question or show a custom tip

+✨ You decide how NotifyMate fits your day!

+---

-## What we need ?
+## 📦 What Do You Need?

-### Plyer
+### ⚙️ Plyer

-*Plyer is an open source library to access features commonly found in various platforms via python.*
+*Plyer is an open-source library that allows Python to access platform-specific features, like notifications.*

+---

 ## Installing required python packages